limengran98/TDG-Mamba/README.md

 }
 ```

-## Contributing

-We welcome contributions to this project!
-If you find bugs or would like to add new features, feel free to fork the repository and submit a pull request.

 ## Acknowledgements

-- We would like to thank the authors of previous works in temporal dynamic graph learning and spatiotemporal embedding models, whose contributions inspired the development of this model.
+We would like to thank the authors of previous works in temporal dynamic graph learning and spatiotemporal embedding models, whose contributions inspired the development of this model.

 ## Contact